cn0047/stash/ed/db/db.mongodb/aggregation.md

 * $bucketAuto
 * $addFields - adds new fields to documents.
 * $replaceRoot - replaces a document with the specified embedded document.
-* $graphLookup - Performs a recursive search on a collection.
+* $graphLookup - performs a recursive search on a collection.

 `$group: {"_id": "all", ...}`